Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 You can manually change it in your application, but a provided schematic will take care of it for you.

+### Deprecated webworker package

+The `@angular/platform-webworker` package enabled running your Angular application in a Web Worker.
+As this proved trickier than expected (for building the application, SEO...), and not that good performance-wise, the package has been deprecated and will be removed in the future.

 ### Deprecated HTTP package removed

 `@angular/http` has been removed from 8.0,